Suspect in murder of woman at high-end Hamptons resort dead in apparent suicide

 Thomas Gannon, 56, was found dead with a self-inflicted gunshot wound at his home in Honesdale, Pennsylvania.

-The body of Sabina Khorramdel, 33, was found at a high-end resort in the Hamptons on Monday afternoon.
+The body of Sabina Rosas, 33, was found at a high-end resort in the Hamptons on Monday afternoon.

 She was discovered by a staff member at Shou Sugi Ban House, located at 337 Montauk Highway, at 12:30 p.m.